jrosa770/CiscoACI/README.md

 This format is based on the [My All in One, Device Specific YAML File for Ansible](https://github.com/jrosa770/ansible_device_var) hostvar scheme.

-The `states` need to be set to present, absent or query for playbook task activation
+The `state` need to be set to present, absent or query for playbook task activation

 Example: